 Yosemite West Property &

-Free Chipping of curbside piles starts Monday, May 8th - download Chipping flyer
+Free Chipping of curbside piles starts in May - download Chipping flyer

 The project received its CEQA authorization on 12/20/2016, clearing the way for on-the-ground work to start.
 Read Timeline and Tired of "Waiting for the Grant?".